 http://www.webdelsol.com/IBPC/

 I'm a proud member of the Writers' Federation of Nova Scotia (aka "Ma Fed") - a great place to visit and get the latest information about Atlantic Canadian writers in all genres.
-This yea, I was honored to receive third place overall in the poetry division of the Atlantic Writing Awards, sponsored by WFNS.
-Several of the poems I entered in that contest will be included in my upcoming book.

 http://www.writers.ns.ca/